bonnguyenitc/react-native-starter/README.md

 └── utils
 ```

-# Structure fodler for a full feature
+# Structure folder for a full feature

 ```
 ├── auth